ARMmbed/icetea/doc/http_api.md

-# Rest API for IcedTea
+# Rest API for Icetea
-The purpose of the extension is to provide a generic API for HTTP methods for IcedTea framework so that testers can develop and run test for applications that host a HTTP web service.
+The purpose of the extension is to provide a generic API for HTTP methods for Icetea framework so that testers can develop and run test for applications that host a HTTP web service.

 The extension is built on top of the python requests library